 What mechanisms are used to construct emotions in theatre performances?
 Monique Scheer discusses the performative nature of emotions, whereby individual members of a society enact emotional scripts that encapsulate social habitus.
 Theatre functions as one of many performative modes that create scenarios of embodied knowledge, a corporeal repertoire that is learned, rehearsed and practiced.
 Thus, theatre exhibits embodied emotional knowledge and scenarios that correspond and correlate to other social performances of emotional scripts.

 The satirical revues of Ha-Matateh portrayed everyday scenarios and thus conducted a dialogue with the reality outside the theatre.
 This is characteristic of the satirical genre, which draws its strength from the audience’s ability to understand the references hidden in the work of art and to enjoy its artistic commentary.
 The reality portrayed in Ha-Matateh’s performances included emotionally disturbing scenarios of fear, anxiety, frustration, anger and other extreme emotions.
-The actors demonstrated throughout their scenes, how these disturbing non-artistic emotional scenarios could be transformed into positive emotions of humor, pleasure, confidence and joy; emotions that generate a sense of wellbeing.
+The actors demonstrated how these disturbing everyday emotional scenarios could be transformed into positive emotions of humor, pleasure, confidence and joy; emotions that generate a sense of wellbeing.

 I relate to wellbeing as a set of positive emotions linked to self-fulfillment, communal engagement, security, and a sense of achievement.
 This analysis of Haim and Sa’adia are Going to the City focuses on how the performance articulated positive emotional scripts on the stage, embodying, inter alia, emotions such as joy, pleasure, confidence, satisfaction, and empathy.
 It reflected disturbing emotional scripts and transformed them into a source of pleasure and social empowerment.

-Mechanisms of Empathy and Warmth in Haim and Sa’adia
+Mechanisms of Empathy and Warmth

 Following the opening song, entitled “Very Lofty Politics,” the first scene introduces Haim (played by Moshe Khurgel) and Sa’adia (played by Yosef Oxenberg).
 The audience meets the characters in a construction site.
 They have been hired to build a cowshed for the landlord, who is a well-established German Jew (referred to by the slang term yekke), who recently arrived in the Land of Israel – and wishes to establish himself as a farmer.
 However, Haim is so engaged in reading newspaper articles, explaining to Sa’aida what he read about a government minister, and discussing it with him at length, that he does not pay attention to his work and the cement dries, making it impossible to form the bricks.
 The landlord scolds them for not doing their job, but soon enthusiastically joins their discussion, sharing what he read in the German Zionist newspaper, Der Judische Rundschau.
 Since the workday has been wasted, they must find something else to do, which leads them to embark on a journey to the city.

 Haim and Sa’adia are not traditional protagonists.
-They do not undergo a process of development, nor were they the focus of the picaresque scenes they were involved in.
+They do not undergo a process of development and the character they met, rather than themselves, are the focus of the picaresque scenes in which they were involved.
 They function as cabaret conferenciers, guiding the audience from one performative scene to the next.
 Nevertheless, they are lovable characters –clownish, ridiculous, and warm – and as such, they serve as the focus of empathy in the play.